PrasathRavichandran/task_planner/README.md

 - **To run frontend:**
 Open another terminal and navigate to the project folder.
 Run `npm i` to install all the needed packages for the application, after the process finished.
 Run `ng serve` in the terminal to run the developement server of the Angular.
 Make sure you should install [Angular cli](https://cli.angular.io/) before running `ng serve` in the terminal.
 Then open browser and enter the url `http://localhost:4200` to run the application.
 ## More Updates
+The **NgRx state management** integration to this project work is going on.
+I will update the repository once the process completed.

 Follow me on [LinkedIn](https://www.linkedin.com/in/prasathravi) to get the latest update about features, code and more.
 Consider star the repo if you like it.
 ## Thanks